noriskworld/blogdown/content/post/2018-03-07-bye-atom-for-now.md

 My need is simple, R and Python coding for data analysis and some manipulation of text files as needed.
 Markdown is my latest favorite for writing notes to myself.

-Atom is powerful, but not a lightweight as Notepad++, so it is always slower to start up and more difficult for me to go through the menus.
-The last straw came yesterday, when I tried to manipuate some csv files.
+Atom is powerful, but not a lightweight as Notepad++, so it is always slower to start up and more difficult, for me, to go through the menus.
+The last straw came yesterday, when I worked with some csv files.
 Notepad++ outperformed Atom.

-- Notepad++ autodect the encoding as UTF-16-LE, and Atom failed to do so.
+- Notepad++ autodected the encoding as UTF-16-LE, and Atom failed to do so.
-- To save the file as UTF-8, Atom has nice package to do so, and Notepad++ need a CRTL+A and copy paste.
+- To save the file as UTF-8, Atom has nice package to do so, and Notepad++ needs a CRTL+A and copy paste.
 - Atom totally failed when I tried to open a larger csv (200M).
 It just crashed.
 Notepad++ not only opened file fairly quickly, and it did not sweat during CRTL+A and copy paste routuine.

-For my user case, I will use Rstudio + Spyder/Jupyter for coding, and Notepad++ for text file manipulations.
+For my user case, I will use Rstudio + Spyder/Jupyter for coding, and Notepad++ for occasional text editing.
 Do not really see a niche for Atom to shine, for now.

 See you, I barely know you, Atom.
 Hope we will meet again soon!